Wildhoney/Switzerland/README.md

 ## Getting Started

-As Switzerland is functional its components simply take `props` and yield `props` &ndash; middleware can have side-effects such as writing to the DOM.
+As Switzerland is functional its components simply take `props` and yield `props` &ndash; middleware can have side-effects such as writing to the DOM, and can also be asynchronous by yielding a `Promise`.
+Middleware is processed on each render from left-to-right which makes components very easy to reason about.
 In the example below we create a component called `x-countries` that enumerates a few of the countries on planet earth:

 ```javascript
 import { create, m } from 'switzerland';